nazarena254/Portfolio2/README.md

 # Portfolio

 ## Description
-Django web application that allows admin to add/edit her skills and projects.
+Django web application that allows admin to add or edit her skills and projects.

 ## Author
 Nazarena Wambura.</br>